Glossary

 Generative AI

-A type of artificial intelligence that creates new content such as text, images, or audio in response to a prompt.
+A type of artificial intelligence that creates new content, such as text, images, audio, or computer code, in response to a user's prompt.
+It generates original content based on patterns learned from large amounts of training data (ChatGPT, June 2026).

 Hallucinations